numenta/nupic.core-legacy/external/windows64/README.md

-# NuPIC Core external libraries
+# NuPIC Core ExternaL Libraries

 NuPIC Core depends on a number of pre-built external libraries which are normally distributed with the source.

-The following can be used as a guide if you require changes to the pre-built libraries.
+The following can be used as a guide if you require changes to these pre-built libraries.

 ## Obtaining the library sources

-Obtain the source for the following libraries.
-These will be statically linked to the NuPIC core libraries.
+These libraries will be statically linked to the NuPIC core library.

 | Library | Website | Filename |
 |:------- |:------- |:-------- |